Sue Shelton White: Suffragist

-After the 19th Amendment
+After the Nineteenth Amendment

-During her time working to pass the 19th Amendment, White was also involved in several other political organizations and reform movements.
+During her time working to pass the Nineteenth Amendment, White was also involved in several other political organizations and reform movements.
 During World War I, she served on the Tennessee Division of the Women's Committee of the U.S. Council of National Defense.
 She joined the Southern Sociological Congress to address social issues in the South and she worked to achieve state support for the blind in Tennessee, serving as executive secretary of the Tennessee Commission for the Blind in 1918.
 She also drafted legislation in Tennessee, including the state's first married woman's property act, a mother's pension law, and an old-age pension act.

 From 1920 to 1926, White served as an administrative secretary running the Washington office of Tennessee U.S. Senator Kenneth McKeller.

 In 1923, White earned a law degree from Washington College of Law.
 Three years later, she returned to Jackson as the city's first female attorney and to work for her own law firm, Anderson and White.

 In 1928, White worked with the Midwestern division of the Democratic National Committee.
 At request of Eleanor Roosevelt, White also helped organize a Tennessee Business and Professional Women's League for Alfred E. Smith.

 She worked in the 1932 presidential campaign of Franklin Delano Roosevelt, and from 1934 (when she moved to Washington, D.C.) held a variety of posts in the New Deal, culminating in her role as principal counsel of the Social Security Administration.

 After a long bout with cancer, White died on May 6, 1943, at the Alexandria, Virginia, home she shared with Florence Armstrong, her long-term partner.